 Many people get their start in the music industry just by doing their own thing.
 Let's say you want to be a promoter.
 Don't wait around for a promotion company to hire you.
-Find some local musicians, arrange a few shows for them, do a good job promoting them, and make connections with other local musicians who want the same treatment.
+Find some local musicians, arrange a few shows for them, do a good job of promoting them, and make connections with other local musicians who want the same treatment.

 If there's no record store in your town, try finding venues: clubs or concert halls where you could work the door, or tend bar.
 Music clubs are where the action really happens anyway, so any foot-in-the-door opportunity will introduce you to people you want to make connections with.